navalpablo/Lesion-viewer-app/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
-However, it uses multiple other tools and inherits their licensing.

 ## Contact
 If you have any questions or feedback, please open an issue on this repository.